ckeditor/ckeditor5/docs/builds/guides/support/browser-compatibility.md

 ## Quality assurance

 To ensure the highest quality, we maintain a complete test suite with a stable 100% of code coverage for each of the packages.
-As of December 2017, this means over 7000 tests and the number is growing.
+As of April 2018, this means over 8200 tests and the number is growing.

 Such an extensive test suite requires a proper continuous integration service.
 We use [Travis CI](https://travis-ci.com/) as a build platform and [BrowserStack](https://www.browserstack.com/) to be able to run tests on all browsers.
 These services ensure seamless and fast developer experience and allow us to focus on the job.